UGW #1: Our Impact on God's Will

 We hear these and think it means that since He has plans, He’ll do what He plans, regardless of us.
 That His plans are set in stone and it’s going to happen regardless of what we do.
 Right?

-But ... maybe God didn’t really override their free-will?
-Maybe it’s that He knew which person would be the best fit for His purposes at that particular time in history, and so He foreknew who He could use and how and for what purposes, and He weaved that into His plan.
+And I’m sure some verses seem to support for this.
+After all, there are times in the Bible where we read about certain people being called up or raised up by God for a certain purpose, like judges, Pharaohs, and prophets.
+But I don't think God overrides their free-will.
+I think He knew which person would be the best fit for His purposes at that particular time in history, and He knew what they would choose in any given situation, and so He foreknew who He could use and how and for what purposes, and He weaved that into His plan.
 That’s how I best understand it.

-Calvinists would say God forced Pharaoh to be the hard-hearted person he was so that God could use it for His plans.
-But I say God let Pharaoh be the hard-hearted person Pharaoh wanted to be, and then after Pharaoh decided who he wanted to be, God made it permanent by hardening Pharaoh so that He could use it for His plans.
-Calvinists would say that God "irresistibly called" (forced) Saul to become the apostle Paul, that Paul had no choice about becoming a believer and apostle, to do the job God gave him.
+And Calvinists would say that God "irresistibly called" (forced) Saul to become the apostle Paul, that Paul had no choice about becoming a believer and apostle, to do the job God gave him.
 But I say that there's nothing in Saul/Paul's conversion story that shows that he didn't have a choice in how he responded to God's blindingly-clear call.
 I say that when the Lord blinded him and called him, Paul wasn't "forced" to be a believer; he was just smart enough to recognize God when he saw Him and to know that he had better believe and do what he's told.
-God didn't control what Paul decided; He just made Himself so clear that only a great fool would refuse to believe.
-And Paul was not a great fool.
+God didn't control what Paul decided; He just made Himself so clear that only a huge fool would refuse to believe.
+And Paul was not a huge fool.]

 I do not believe God controls the decisions we make.
 But He can and does put us in situations that cause us to make the decisions He knows we will make.
 And He can and does work circumstances out in such a way to appeal to our personalities to get us to do what He wants us to do.